junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Hannah clears her throat.
 Sammandriel immediately understands, "Sorry, I didn't mean to..."

 "It's okay."
-Dean gives them a professed reassuring smile.
+Dean gives them a professional reassuring smile.
 "Me and Cas --" he pauses there for a second before continuing smoothly, "I was out of state for a few years, we sort of dropped out of connection.
 I only recently heard about the tragedy.
-If you don't mind, I would very much like to know how he was like, in the recent years, the way you knew him.
+If you don't mind, I would very much like to know what he was like, in recent years, the way you knew him.
 As you said, he doesn't have many people left to remember him by."
 (Which is also mostly more or less true, he reasons with himself again, so he's not really lying to these people.
 Plus, he has good reasons.)

 Hannah puts a gentle hand on his shoulder.
-"My condolence, Mr. Smith.
+"My condolences, Mr. Smith.
 Let's talk inside."

 <br>